lukereding/book_notes/models_for/communicating.md

 ## Know your audience

 This is foundational.
 You cannot communicate effectively if you don't know who you're trying to communicate with.

+__General audiences__.
 Whenever you think about trying to communicate something, you should have an idealized representation of your audience in your mind.
 That ideal--it's more effect if it's a single person--should represent an audience member of your talk, or a reader of your article.
 This person embodies the assumptions, the backgrounds, notions, and reactions your audience will have when you communicate.
 If you can't fathom this ideal, or imagine or they might respond to what you're trying to say, you can't do your job.

+__General audiences__.
+Sometimes, you have it easier: you know exactly who you're communicating to ahead of time (e.g., a business meeting).
+Here, instead of forming an idealized representation, you need to think very carefully about who you're talking to, what they care about, their values and goals.
+You won't always know these with certainty, but you can (a) ask them ahead of time and (b) form mental models based on previous actions with each person.

+## Focus on something concrete and simple first

+When you explain something to someone, the person is ignorant of what you're explaining.
+They are a novice.
+They haven't had the luxury to let the idea you're explaining sink in, develop an intuition for them.
+Thus: be very concrete.
+The person you're communicating to show be able to form some mental figure or tangibly understand what is it you're talking about.
+Recall a quotation from _made to stick_:

+> Abstraction is the luxury of the expert

+For novices, start simple and start with something concrete.

+## Think about what response you're looking for

+Before you create your deck or write your memo, think: what do I want someone to think or feel after viewing/reading this?
+Then work backwards from where.
+Doing this will likely require thinking about your audience more carefully.

+Some helpers:

+- What do I want the other person to feel?
+- What do I want the other person to know?
+- What do I want the other person to do?

+It's amazing how often we communicate something and we aren't clear ahead of time what success looks like.
+Thinking about these questions ahead of time will help you be more thoughtful about how you craft what you're trying to communicate.

+## Make predictions about how your audience will respond

+Again, your effectiveness as a communicator is tied closely to your knowledge of your audience, and how well you can weave that knowledge into what you're saying.
+The only way to get better at knowing your audience is to form mental models and then run experiments to update those models.
+That means making predictions, then updating your models when your predictions deviate from what you observe.
+If you do this, you will get better and better at understanding people, what they care about, and how they react.
+I knew an executive at a major company who kept a spreadsheet of everyone he was trying to influence (read: communicate effectively with), along with each interaction he had with that person, what tactic he took to communicate with them, and what response he observed.

 ## Use a framework

-Tell a story with what you say.
+It's often useful to tell a story with what you say: humans are geared to understand and tune into stories.
+This doesn't make sense all the time (e.g., don't use this during morning standups), but when give a longer presentation or need to think carefully about how to structure your message, framing it as a story can help.

 Here's a common framework that might help guide your thinking:

 - Opening - Background information; what the problem is and why the audience should care
 - Challenge - The gap between where we are today and the problem.
 The challenge is the most important part of the arc.
 This is where you convince people that there is a problem worth solving.